wxcctechsummit/wxcclabguides/TechSummitRoW_2021/IVR.md

 - Test Queue treatment by going not ready on the agent desktop.

-- Using your **supervisor extension**, Call the main number associated to entry point and go into the queue.
+- Call the main number (either via your **mobile** or through the **supervisor extension**, based on how you configured the Callback Dial) associated to entry point and go into the queue.
 You should hear the queue twice and then have an option to leave a callback.

 - Leave the callback and the call should end.